srmeyers/git-prefix/README.md

 # Git Prefix

-## New in 1.2.0
+## New in 1.3.0
-Use a function return expression in the replacment string for more complex cases.
+Setting `Is Suffix` appends at end of commit message.

 ## Features
 Button to run `Git Prefix Commit Message` command: